CME211/notes/lecture-13/cxx-containers.md

 {
   std::vector<int> v;

-  std::cout << "v.size() = " << v.size() << std::endl;
+  // The call to .size() is a call to a library method. std::cout << "v.size() = " << v.size() << std::endl;

-  if (v.empty())
+  // The same is true for .empty() if (v.empty())
     std::cout << "v is empty" << std::endl;
   else
     std::cout << "v is not empty" << std::endl;

-  v.push_back(42);
+  // We can append an element in O(1) time. v.push_back(42);

   std::cout << "v.size() = " << v.size() << std::endl;